Alisson Becker: 2020–21: Liverpool Goal of the Season

-On 16 October 2022, Becker assisted Mohamed Salah for a late winning goal in Liverpool's 1–0 win over rivals Manchester City in the Premier League.
-Becker became the goalkeeper with the most goal contributions in Premier League history, with 4 assists and 1 goal for Liverpool.
-Three days later, on 19 October, Becker saved a penalty from Jarrod Bowen as Liverpool beat West Ham United 1–0 in the Premier League.
-Becker was named Liverpool's Player of the Month for October 2022.
+On 16 October 2022, Alisson assisted Mohamed Salah for a late winning goal in Liverpool's 1–0 win over rivals Manchester City in the Premier League.
+Alisson became the goalkeeper with the most goal contributions in Premier League history, with 3 assists and 1 goal for Liverpool.
+Three days later, on 19 October, Alisson saved a penalty from Jarrod Bowen as Liverpool beat West Ham United 1–0 in the Premier League.
+Alisson was named Liverpool's Player of the Month for October 2022.
+Alisson reached 100 clean sheets for Liverpool on 6 May 2023 in a 1–0 victory against Brentford.
+At the end of the 2022–23 season, Liverpool narrowly missed out on UEFA Champions League qualification.
+Despite this, Alisson was widely praised as one of the best performers in the Premier League that season.

+2023–present: Second Premier League title

+On 27 August 2023, Alisson made an acrobatic save to deny Miguel Almirón from scoring in a 2–1 victory against Newcastle United which would later earn him the Premier League Save of the Month award for August.
+On 5 October 2024, he went off injured in the 79th minute during the team's 0–1 away win against Crystal Palace sidelining him for two months.
+He marked his return from injury by keeping a clean sheet in Liverpool's 0–1 away win against Girona in the UEFA Champions League on 10 December 2024.

+On 5 March 2025, Alisson delivered a Man of the Match performance against Paris Saint-Germain in the first leg of the UEFA Champions League round of 16 tie as he made 9 saves to give Liverpool a clean sheet in a 1–0 away win.
+However, his team lost the tie in the penalty shootouts after suffering a 1–0 defeat at home in the second leg.
+He eventually secured his second Premier League title with Liverpool by the end of the 2024–25 season.

 International career

-2015–17: First team breakthrough
+2015–17: Senior team breakthrough

-After representing Brazil at under-17 and under-20 levels, Becker was called up to the senior squad by manager Dunga for the first two matches of the 2018 FIFA World Cup qualification campaign against Chile and Venezuela.
+After representing Brazil at under-17 and under-20 levels, Alisson was called up to the senior squad by manager Dunga for the first two matches of the 2018 FIFA World Cup qualification campaign against Chile and Venezuela.
 He made his debut against the latter on 13 October, starting in a 3–1 win at the Castelão.

-On 5 May 2016, Becker was named in Brazil's 23-man squad for the Copa América Centenario.
+On 5 May 2016, Alisson was named in Brazil's 23-man squad for the Copa América Centenario.
 In the team's first match, a goalless draw against Ecuador, he fumbled a Miller Bolaños shot into his own goal that was waved off because the ball had gone out of play beforehand.
 He conceded a total of two goals in three matches as Brazil were eliminated in the group stage.